apache/yunikorn-site/docs/api/scheduler.md

 ]
 ```

-## Nodes (Newer Version)
+## Nodes

+### Partition nodes

-Displays general information about the nodes managed by YuniKorn.
+Fetch all Nodes associated with given Partition and displays general information about the nodes managed by YuniKorn.
 Node details include host and rack name, capacity, resources and allocations.

 **URL** : `/ws/v1/partition/{partitionName}/nodes`